Caerus Academy

 • pronouns: relative, indefinite, reflexive, intensive, person

-• verbs: principle parts, regular/irregular, active and passive voice, progressive tense, mood
+• verbs: principle parts, regular/irregular, active and passive voice, progressive tense

 • conjunctions: correlative and conjunctive adverbs